matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 So we are mapping `send-off` to this ant, `behave`.
 This is just a quickie function literal for sending `behave` to each ant.
-We are mapping this function acros the ants, and then forcing it to happen with `dorun`.
+We are mapping this function across the ants, and then forcing it to happen with `dorun`.

 Woah!
 Cool.
 There they go.
 And then we are going to start the